paulhamsh/nRF24L01/README.md

                    (This is just one library but I like it - it is clear and logical)
 ```

+The ESP examples here were heavily amended from a variety of sources.
+The Pico Pi eaxmples are derived from the ones here: https://github.com/AndyRids/pico-nrf24/tree/main/examples

 ### Addresses for nRF24L01